University campus in Oregon

 2+2 transfer pathway savings$15,334

-Source: IPEDS 2023
+Source: IPEDS 2024

 State Aid Programs

-Oregon residents pursuing Information Security degrees have access to robust financial aid opportunities tailored to support higher education affordability.
+Oregon residents pursuing Information Security degrees have access to strong financial aid opportunities tailored to support higher education affordability.
 The Oregon Opportunity Grant is a need-based grant program exclusively for Oregon residents attending eligible institutions, providing direct financial support that doesn't require repayment (Oregon Opportunity Grant).
 This state-specific aid complements federal funding options available through the Free Application for Federal Student Aid (FAFSA), which opens doors to grants, loans, and work-study programs regardless of state residency (Federal Student Aid).

 Key Programs & Amounts